sjmelia/flock/README.md

 The following will open a file; obtain a lock on the second byte of the file only;
 and write to that second byte.
-If another process already has a lock that includes that byte of the file, it will block on the second line until the lock can be obtained.
+If another process already has a lock that includes that byte of the file, this code will block on the second line until the lock can be obtained.

 ```
+using Flock;
+...
 using (var stream = new FileStream("sample.txt", FileMode.Open, FileAccess.ReadWrite, FileShare.ReadWrite))
-using (var rangeLock = new Win32RangeLock(stream, 1, 1))
+using (var rangeLock = new RangeLock(stream, 1, 1))
 {
     stream.Seek(1, SeekOrigin.Begin);
     stream.Write(new byte[] { (byte)'A' }, 0, 1);